cosmos/sdk-tutorials/scavenge/tutorial/03-scaffold.md

   -c, --config string        config file (default is $HOME/.scaffold.yaml) -o, --output-path string   Path to output
 ```
-Similarly it asks for your github username as `user` and the name repository name as `repo`.
+Similarly, it asks for your github username as `user` and the name repository name as `repo`.
 It also asks for the name you'd like to give to this new module.
-I will also be using the name `scavenge` for the module name during this tutorial.
+I will use the name `scavenge` for the module as well.
 ```bash
 scaffold module okwme scavenge scavenge
 ```
-Now we have generated a boilerplate application with a boilerplate module.
-Our next step will be to [define Messages]("04-messages.md").
+Now that we have generated a boilerplate application with a boilerplate module, our next step will be to define our [Messages](./04-messages.md).